maumitasarkar16/maumitasarkar16/README.md

 ### Hi there 👋
 I am an experienced Web Developer specializing in the MERN/MEAN stack, always passionate about learning new technologies.

-🚀 8.8 years of hands-on experience in full-stack web development using MEAN/MERN stack technologies.
+- 🚀 8.8 years of hands-on experience in full-stack web development using MEAN/MERN stack technologies.

-💻 Proficient in building scalable and high-performance web applications using React, Angular, PHP, Node.js, Express.js, MySQL/MongoDb (Mongoose), and related technologies.
+- 💻 Proficient in building scalable and high-performance web applications using React, Angular, PHP, Node.js, Express.js, MySQL/MongoDB (Mongoose), and related technologies.

-🔧 Expertise in frontend development with Tailwind, SCSS, HTML5, CSS3, JavaScript, TypeScript, Bootstrap, and responsive design principles.
+- 🔧 Expertise in frontend development with Tailwind, SCSS, HTML5, CSS3, JavaScript, TypeScript, Bootstrap, and responsive design principles.

-⚙️ Skilled in backend development with NodeJS, RESTful APIs, GraphQL, authentication, database management, and AWS cloud platform.
+- ⚙️ Skilled in backend development with NodeJS, RESTful APIs, GraphQL, authentication, database management, and AWS cloud platform.

-🌐 Experienced in deploying and maintaining web applications, version control with Git, and CI/CD pipelines for continuous integration and deployment.
+- 🌐 Experienced in deploying and maintaining web applications, version control with Git, and CI/CD pipelines for continuous integration and deployment.

-🏆 Proven track record of delivering quality solutions on time, collaborating effectively in agile environments, and leading development teams to success.
+- 🏆 Proven track record of delivering quality solutions on time, collaborating effectively in agile environments, and leading development teams to success.

-Let's connect and explore potential collaborations!
 <!--
 **maumitasarkar16/maumitasarkar16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.